New Pirates coach Callahan focused on her job, not history

 It’s a mindset Callahan developed as a middle schooler when interest in softball in her southern California neighborhood dried up.
 Her younger brother’s Little League coach suggested she give baseball a shot, and she more than held her own during the brief stint.

-Even though she switched back to softball in high school and played collegiately at Boston University at St. Mary’s College, there was something about baseball that stuck with her.
+Even though she switched back to softball in high school and played collegiately at Boston University and St. Mary’s College, there was something about baseball that stuck with her.

 Still, Callahan figured if she wanted to be around the game, she’d have to do it in a supporting role, which is the kind of work she found after graduating: two seasons as a Major League scout liaison and then an assistant general manager in the Cape Cod League, where her job for the Brewster Whitecaps ranged from making sure players had pants that fit to picking up coffee for the coaches.
 A summer as a baseball operations assistant for the Staten Island Yankees.
 Two years as a minor-league video and technology intern with the Cincinnati Reds.